 Research is at the heart of our work.
 We are fascinated by the ‘shock of the old’: the experience of being amazed by technologies and performance practices that are so surprising because they are based on four hundred year old evidence and customs.
 All of our scripts are edited by our in-house dramaturgs and directors, drawing from all surviving sources to craft production scripts that hold faith with Shakespeare’s originals, but are edited down to a more manageable running time of approximately 2 hours and 15 minutes.

 I never dared to hope that Pop-up Globe would become such a runaway success, and such a source of pride for New Zealanders.
 It is truly extraordinary and historic that over 500,000 audience members have attended our performances in New Zealand and Australia in just over two years.
 I’m very proud that we have touched so many lives, and proud too that Pop-up Globe has become an international ambassador for New Zealand innovation, theatre and creative talent.

 Pop-up Globe has evolved significantly in that time.
-We’ve become a seasonal sensation, one of the most popular theatres in the world: a theatre that returns annually to bring together 100,000 audience members and an 80-strong production team for a joyful celebration of live performance right here in New Zealand; and an international smash-hit, transferring our shows to new markets overseas.
+From a joyful celebration of live performance right here in Auckland; to a nationwide tour and an international smash-hit, transferring our shows to new markets overseas.